ongyx/sandboxrepo/README.md

 # Sandbox Repository
-Repository for various Python Index Packages and spm (Sandboxed Package Manager).
+Repository for various packages (used by spkg, a package manager.)
 This is a special repo in that it supports *nix-In-A-Box apps, like LibTerm and OpenTerm.
 The tool used to download packages from this repo will be similar to apt, using a Release file.
+See [here](https://github.com/sn3ksoftware/sandpkg).
 This repo is still work in progress, so *use at your own risk.*

-(The spm CLI code itself is under the GPLv3 license for all purposes.)

 ## Why sandman?
 I wanted to try to integrate pip into Libterm by running the default install script,